NaoMod/Towards-an-In-context-LLM-based-Approach-for-Model-Views/README.md

    - Solution: The file `\src\utils\config.py` line 83 can be edited changing the parameter model_name from "gpt-4o-2024-08-06" to any available model at [OpenAI gpt-4o](https://platform.openai.com/docs/models/gpt-4o) page using the string identifier.
 Note that we cannot ensure that other models will not change the expected results.
 - Problem: The OpenAI API sent error code 429.
 This means you have reached the token limit per minute on their API.
    - Solution: Wait from 1 to 2 minutes before trying again.
+- Problems during dependencies installation: Errors with pip management tool could occur depending on the OS
+   - Solution: The essential packages can be installed manually in your environment using your preferred package management.
+Below is an example of using pip to install the essential packages in this project without using requirements.txt.
+    `pip install langchain langchain_community langchain_core langchain_mistralai langchain_openai openai pydantic pyecore langsmith`

 ## Other Artifacts

+Navigate through these files from the `repository_root`

 - **ChatGPT Prompts**: Found in `(repository_root)/paper_data/chatgpt_experiment`.
 Includes prompts and completions used as a baseline.
 - **Experiment Prompts**: Located in `(repository_root)/paper_data/prompts`.
 Contains all exact prompts used in our experiments.